riley-mld/UnityReacher_DDPG/Report.md

 ### Model Architecture
-Actor
+Actor:
 `fc1 = [33, 256]`
 `fc2 = [256, 256]`
 `fc3 = [256, 4]`

-Critic
+Critic:
 `fc1 = [33, 256]`
 `fc2 = [256, 256]`
 `fc3 = [256, 1]`

 ## Plot of Rewards
-Agent solved the environment in episode 36!
-And achieved a maximum average score over last 100 episode of 39 after training about 100 episodes.
+Agent solved the environment in episode 35!
+And highest score achieved with the agents was 39.08!

 ![](Assets/reward_plot.png?raw=true)

 ## Ideas for Future Work
-Implementing a Rainbow DQN and attempting to make the agent learn directly from the pixels.
+Implementing a Rainbow DQN.
+Experiement with more